-- owner.
-The lease term can be short term, medium term or for long term.
-Generally the medium term and long term leases are preferred by the owners as it provides them with long run income and earns huge profit. - 6.
-Budget: The tenant decides the budget.
+Generally the medium term and long term leases are preferred by the ow as it provides them with long run income and earns huge profit. erm. as it provides them with long run income and earns huge profit as it provides them with long run meetine and cams huge profit.

+- 6. Budget: The tenant decides the budget.
 The points that need to be taken care of while finalising the budget are whether the tenant will be able to pay the other charges or NNN charges associated with property, and if it is a start-up whether the tenant knows about the retail lease charges included in start-up cost. - 7.
 Time Period of Moving: The next factor to be decided is that within how much time period the tenant will move to the property, and if the owner has better option in future than he/she can hold the lease of the property. - 8.
 Finance: The way of finance acquired by the tenant is also an important point, whether it is loan from bank, what the sources of capital of tenant and are from where they will obtain finance, and whether it is approved by the lender or not.